 If we trace the problem back to its roots, we could blame leadership and company culture.
 As clever as it is, having to resort to Atwood’s Duck as a red herring is probably not a sign of a healthy workplace.
 But perhaps we can salvage the spirit of Atwood’s Duck and put it to good use.

 The Straw Man Proposal

 First, we could use the manoeuvre as a visual Straw Man Proposal.
 When making recommendations for decision-makers, the straw man option is inadequate by design.
 It’s placed in-between the serious ones so as to highlight the strength of other proposals including the most preferred one.
 Though it’s important to note that the straw man proposal tends to be used transparently.
 People involved are usually made aware of the straw man’s purpose.

 Similarly, Atwood’s Duck strikes me as the perfect little provocation to get people talking about the nature of perfection — in game design or otherwise.
 Add something well-crafted but (seemingly) superfluous and watch what happens.
-It’s akin to inverted thinking and a subtle way to keep the exchange light yet avoid groupthink.
+It’s a subtle way to keep the exchange light yet avoid groupthink; akin to via negativa and inverted thinking.
 If we want to make it even more interesting, we could ask one participant to play devil’s advocate and steelman a project’s most ridiculous sounding features.

 The Litmus Test for Leadership

 Using Atwood’s Duck as a litmus test for leadership is a second possibility.
 It can come in the form of a behavioural interview question or a role-play scenario.
 How are people managing up and down when confronted with Atwood’s scenario?
 It should be interesting to put two candidates in the awkward positions of creator and producer and watch it play out.